basedrhys/I2K-Tutorial/4-inference.md

 - Try downloading some images of household objects of the internet and pass them in to one of the pretrained models - does it struggle on some particularly complex cases?
 - Find a picture of your favourite celebrity, set up the `Dl4jCNNExplorer` for [celebrity prediction](#simple-inference-with-custom-parameters), and see if the model can correctly predict who they are.
 You may need to check the [VGGFACE](https://deeplearning.cms.waikato.ac.nz/user-guide/class-maps/VGGFACE) class map to ensure your chosen celebrity is in the dataset.
 - Make sure to try out different models in the Model Zoo.
 Some are much larger than others, but can provide more accurate predictions.
-- If you've trained a `Dl4jMlpClassifier` model in WEKA, try load it in and perform inference on images from the dataset it was trained on - how accurate is it at doing so?